vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Waterbury, VT 05671–1060

 Vermont residents maintain the right to contest court orders, including child support payments.
-Either parent can create a petition for the court to change or modify child support orders.
-Typically, parents take this action in the case of a change or new information.
-The Vermont Judiciary website provides an application to waive filing fees and service costs, which parties can submit to the court after filling out.
+Either parent may petition the court to change or modify child support orders.
+Typically, parents take this action when there is a change or new information.
+The Vermont Judiciary website provides an application to waive filing fees and service costs, which parties may submit to the court after filling out.

 What is Back Child Support in Vermont?

 In Vermont, back child support payments, or arrears, are expenses owed in the past but not paid by the non-custodial parent.
-Custodial parents have a right to back child support regardless of where either party lives.
-Vermont does not impose interest payments on back child support, and collection of the fees must be initiated within six to eight years of the child turning 18 years old.
+Custodial parents generally have a right to back child support regardless of where either party lives.
+Vermont does not impose interest payments on back child support, and collection of the fees should be initiated within 6 to 8 years of the child turning 18 years old.

 How Do I Get Back Child Support Paid in Vermont?

-Custodial parents in Vermont who are to be paid back child support can obtain the services of the Office of Child Support, together with the Vermont Judiciary, to enforce the payments.
-The OCS can take measures in their jurisdiction, such as suspending licenses or taking from tax refunds.
-Parties can also use the courts and file a Motion to Enforce Child Support and Affidavit.
+Custodial parents in Vermont who are to be paid back child support may obtain the Office of Child Support services, together with the Vermont Judiciary, to enforce the payments.
+The OCS may take measures in its jurisdiction, such as suspending licenses or withholding tax refunds.
+Parties can also use the courts to file a Motion to Enforce Child Support and Affidavit.

 Vermont Child Support Enforcement Measures

-The Office of Child Support (OCS) can enforce the payments overdue child support from non-custodial parents per the Vermont legislature.
-OCS can take the following measures:
+The Office of Child Support (OCS) may enforce overdue child support from non-custodial parents per the Vermont legislature.
+OCS may take the following measures:

 • Freezing and redirecting income